 Attended Chaparral High School as a freshman and s sophomore…earned All-State and All-Conference First Team honors as a sophomore…led Chaparral in scoring as a sophomore with a 16.7 points per game scoring average…also averaged 6.9 rebounds, 2.7 steals, 1.6 assists and 1.4 blocks per game…scored 27 points and added five rebounds in a state tournament championship victory over Faith Lutheran…a sophomore season high 29 points in a 73-67 win over Sunrise Mountain…also totaled 27 in a victory over Foothills Christian, 26 against South Australia Country Day and Great Falls as well as 21 against Palo Verde.

 Born Oct.
-6, 1996…PJ is the son of Consuella and Patrick Savoy, Sr. …father, Patrick, Sr., played at UNLV for two seasons (1994 and 1995)…led UNLV in scoring during his senior season with a 14.7 points per game scoring average and totaled 734 career points…tied for the team lead in blocked shots in 1994…played professionally in Argentina, Belgium, France, Israel, Mexico, Spain, Venezuela and in the CBA…played for Rollie Massimino at UNLV…began to focus on basketball when he transferred to Las Vegas High School as a junior…his dad played in both Pensacola and West Palm Beach while in the CBA…dad is 6-9 and has been credited by PJ as the person who taught him to shoot…PJ was born and raised in Las Vegas about 15 minutes from the downtown area…began playing basketball when he was five-years old…favorite NBA player is Shaquille O’Neal…selected Florida State over UNLV, Utah, Texas A&M, LSU, Texas Tech…academic major is social science…
+6, 1996…PJ is the son of Consuella and Patrick Savoy, Sr. …father, Patrick, Sr., played at UNLV for two seasons (1994 and 1995)…led UNLV in scoring during his senior season with a 14.7 points per game scoring average and totaled 734 career points…tied for the team lead in blocked shots in 1994…played professionally in Argentina, Belgium, France, Israel, Mexico, Spain, Venezuela and in the CBA…played for Rollie Massimino at UNLV…began to focus on basketball when he transferred to Las Vegas High School as a junior…his dad played in both Pensacola and West Palm Beach while in the CBA…dad is 6-9 and has been credited by PJ as the person who taught him to shoot…PJ was born and raised in Las Vegas about 15 minutes from the downtown area…began playing basketball when he was five-years old…favorite NBA player is Shaquille O’Neal…selected Florida State over UNLV, Texas A&M, LSU, Texas Tech…major is Social Science.